akrause2014/saje/README.md

 1. Setup tasks - cost tiny amounts and must be done with credentials that can create resource groups.
-    1. Create the batch account and related infrastructure with `polcloud.DeployBatch`
+    1. Create the batch account and related infrastructure with `saje.batch.deploy`

     2. Authorise your app to access the resource group you created as a contributor (manual task in the portal at the moment - go to the resource group, Access control, )

-    3. Create an image with `polcloud.ImageCreator`
+    3. Create an image with `saje.image.create`

-    4. (Optionally) test that it works as intended with `polcloud.ImageTester`
+    4. (Optionally) test that it works as intended with `saje.image.test`

 2. Run tasks - note that this costs money as long as the pool is running!
-These can be done with the credentials

-    5. Create a pool with `polcloud.CreatePool`
+    5. Create a pool with `saje.pool.create`

-	6. Add one or more jobs with `polcloud.CreateJob`
+	6. Add one or more jobs with `saje.job.create`

-	7. Delete the pool with `polcloud.DeletePool`
+	7. Delete the pool with `saje.pool.delete`